Image of Levain on Biancolievito

 • You can let it ferment for 3 hours of leavening at 30°C (86°F)

-• You can place it in the fridge for 24 hours at +4°C (39°F).
+• Place it in the fridge for 24 hours at +4°C (39°F).

 If you decide to feed the whole quantity you have available, once refreshed, weigh the amount needed for the recipe and ferment it for 3 hours at 30°C (86°F) or 24 hours in the fridge.
 Pour the remaining part in the container well cleaned and store it in the refrigerator for at least 24 hours (up to 5/7 days)

-HOW MUCH LYCOLI FOR 1KG OF FLOUR
+HOW MUCH LEVAIN FOR 1KG OF FLOUR

-The average quantity of Levain that I recommend using for 1kg of flour varies from 200gr (20%) to 1kg (100%), in case you like bread with a persistent sour note.
+The average quantity of Levain I recommend using for 1kg of flour varies from 200gr (20%) to 1kg (100%), in case you like bread with a persistent sour note.
 In my experience, 250gr of Levain for 1 kg of flour is a suitable quantity, which allows you to develop an excellent aromatic note and a balanced flavor.

 HERE IS HOW TO PREPARE THE BIGA WITH LEVAIN